brython-dev/brython/www/doc/en/javascript.md

 The module **javascript** allows interaction with the objects defined in Javascript programs and libraries present in the same page as the Brython program

-It defines two classes :
+It defines two classes and a function :

 **javascript**.`JSObject`
 >  is a class whose instances wrap Javascript objects